 - Accessible: Can be retrieved for reference or access within a reasonable period of time.

-- Readable: Can be opened on an accessible program and easily read by any and all users.
+- Readable: Can be opened and easily read by all users.

-- Secure: Saved in a location that is known, secure, and backed up on a regular basis by Tufts Technology Services.
+- Secure: Saved in a location that is secure and backed up on a regular basis by Tufts Technology Services.